 This would normally be a personal representative of the former holder, or someone with power of attorney.
 Where someone has become insolvent, it would be that person's insolvency practitioner.

 The fee for an interim authority notice is £23.

 How to apply

-You can apply by post by sending your completed interim authority notice along with any accompanying documents, to: Barnsley Metropolitan Borough Council, Licensing, Legal Services, PO Box 634, Barnsley, S70 9GG.
+You can apply by post by sending your completed interim authority notice to: Barnsley Council, Licensing, Legal Services, PO Box 634, Barnsley, S70 9GG.

 What happens next

-As soon as the interim authority notice is given to the licensing authority the business may continue to operate as before.
-It should be noted that the premises licence lapses unless and until such a notice is given, and continued trading in those circumstances would constitute a criminal offence.
+As soon as we receive the interim authority notice, the business may continue to operate as before.
+The premises licence lapses unless and until the notice is given.
+Continuing to trade before submitting the notice would be a criminal offence.

-The maximum period for which an interim authority notice may have effect is three months.
+The maximum period an interim authority notice may have effect is three months.

-If, within 48 hours of receiving the copy, the Chief Officer of Police believes that there are exceptional circumstances relating to the interim authority notice that would undermine the crime prevention objective, the police may give a notice to that effect to the licensing authority.
-In such circumstances the licensing authority must hold a hearing to consider the objection notice.
+The notice ceases to have effect unless a copy has been given to the chief officer of police within 28 days.
+This time period begins the day after the licence lapses.
+If, within 48 hours of receiving the copy, they believe there are circumstances relating to the notice that would undermine the crime prevention objective, they may give us a notice to that effect.
+In these cases we must hold a hearing to consider the objection notice.

 For details of how all applications are processed, see our premises licence approval process.